dtc-innovation/mind-the-gaps/_posts/2018-01-17-Diary-of-day-3-ideation-sketches.md

 **Image of the day** - [‘Theatrical individuals’](http://archives.bristol.gov.uk/Record.aspx?src=CalmView.Catalog&id=43207%2f31%2f2%2f1)   in the Bristol archives
 {% include figure.html src='/assets/posts/Mr George Miller © Bristol Archives.jpg' %}

-We’re keen to do some research and share our findings.

 At the Open Data Community Meetup the previous day, we witnessed the challenge of compiling data sets that are all made available on different platforms.